 Its greatest strength is also its weakness; all that mesh makes it one of the least durable reclining camp chairs.
 Catch a sharp edge or a rivet on your pants, and this one will be ruined in no time.

 Looking beyond its construction, though, the Seatopia is an excellent camping chair, especially considering its budget-friendly price.

-It has a removable pillow, which is a nice little extra rarely seen on other reclining camping chairs.
+It has a removable pillow, which is a nice little extra rarely seen on other best reclining camping chairs.
 For storage, there’s a mesh pocket hanging on the left side of the seat that can hold your sunglasses, snacks, phone, or a book.

 An armrest cupholder on the opposite side can hold normal-sized bottles and cans and has a full fabric lining for extra durability.